Extending the Kingdom of God Among Urban Secularists and Beyond

 Bernard of Clairvaux’s Phases of Loving God and the Dark Night of the Soul

-It also provides the framework for understanding “the dark night of the soul” as the crucial transitional stage from “Love of God for self’s sake” to “Love of God for God’s sake.”[46]
-It is a stage of “Deconstructive Individual Asceticism” that purifies of the soul of the innate idolatry of “Love of God for Self’s Sake” present in all Formal/Institutional faith.
-A deep Blue Ocean stage-theory can and should train believers to expect repeated visits to the dark night of the soul on their journey to truly Christian Mystical/communal faith—love of God for God’s sake.
-A fully developed spiritual development stage-theory might like something like the following diagram.
+Bernard’s approach also provides a framework for better understanding the critical stage of faith John of the Cross first labeled as “the dark night of the soul” as the transitional stage from “Love of God for self’s sake” to “Love of God for God’s sake.”[46]
+It is a stage of “Deconstructive Individual Asceticism” that purifies the soul of the innate idolatry of “Love of God for Self’s Sake” present in all Formal/Institutional faith.
+A deep Blue Ocean stage-theory can and should train believers to expect repeated visits to the dark night of the soul on their journey to truly Christian Mystical/Communal faith—love of God for God’s sake.
+[47] A fully developed spiritual development stage-theory might like something like the following diagram.

 TOWARD A DEEP BLUE OCEAN

 Jonathan Edwards’ challenge to revise the failed “stage-theory” of his day is as pertinent to the pastors and scholars of the Society of Vineyard Scholars today as it was to the pastors of colonial New England.
-Fortunately for America, Edwards challenge did not fall upon deaf ears.
-So many “New Divinity” pastors adopted his approach, they not only helped to birth the Second Great Awakening (1800-1865) they also helped lead it beyond a short-lived flowering of spiritual interest, into a decades-long movement of personal and cultural transformation.
+Fortunately for America, Edwards’s challenge did not fall upon deaf ears.
+So many “New Divinity” pastors adopted his approach that they were able to help birth a Second Great Awakening (1800-1865) that moved beyond a short-lived flowering of spiritual interest into a decades-long movement of personal and cultural transformation.

-So the question remains: will we rise to his challenge?
-No stage-theory system is perfect, but one that has proved as fruitful as Peck’s is worth improving upon.
+So the question remains: will the Vineyard in general and the Blue Ocean movement in particular rise to his challenge?
+No stage-theory system is perfect, but one that has proved as fruitful as Peck’s is worth improving.
 While this paper has been merely exploratory, my hope is that it will help foster an ongoing conversation in the Blue Ocean movement and among all Vineyard churches toward the end of developing a robust paradigm for understanding the stages of spiritual development rooted in a deep understanding of developmental psychology, kingdom theology, and historical spiritual direction paradigms.
-As Edwards declared:

 “Till this be done, it may be expected that great revivals of religion will be but of short continuance; (and) there is but little good to be expected of all our” efforts.[47]